What is a Moss Wall?

 These walls also appeal to non-green thumbs.
 They don’t harbor pollen or molds though it's essential to keep them free of dust.
 Thiessen recommends using a can of compressed air for this task.
 Additionally, if it does start to look dry, she suggests using a humidifier to replenish moisture.
 There is no need for trimming or feeding, of course, just proper humidity levels.
 It is best to have it inspected yearly - especially if it is a large wall - to make sure it stays attached.
 Otherwise, you may find chunks of it falling to the floor or ground.
 Likewise, try to keep pets or small children from pulling or picking at walls which would cause deterioration.

 How Moss Walls Become Art

 Thiessen, like Blanc and his fans, considers living and moss walls as works of art.
-The latter can be installed almost anywhere.
+The latter can be installed almost anywhere, infusing spaces with tropical color.
 Think living room, entrance hall, bedroom, meditation corner, office space, patio, kitchen, and any place a Boho-look works.
 She says another advantage of these beautiful home accents is the design capabilities.
 “You can have any design you want since the moss can be cut and even dyed to fit any piece, and it doesn’t require watering or soil,” she says.

 Professionals use a mix of different moss to give an interesting and textured look, such as pillow moss, sheet moss, caribou moss, and reindeer moss, which comes in various shades of green.
 Equally advantageous is the lightweight nature that allows for metal or wood frames in multiple shapes.
 Care to spell out your family name or business name?
 Try a moss wall.